Private health insurance is any plan that comes from an insurance company instead of the government.

 • Laboratory services

 For example, if you become pregnant and you have a private health insurance plan, your health insurance policy is required by law to cover your maternity care as well as care for your newborn.
-This includes pregnancy therapy and check-ins with your doctor, as well as the delivery in the hospital.
+This includes pregnancy check-ins with your doctor, as well as the delivery in the hospital.

 Coverage levels of private health insurance